open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>ingressClassName</b></td>
         <td>string</td>
         <td>
-          IngressClassName is the name of an IngressClass cluster resource.<br/>
+          IngressClassName is the name of an IngressClass cluster resource.
+Ingress controller implementations use this field to know whether they should be serving this Ingress resource.<br/>
         </td>
         <td>false</td>
       </tr><tr>